kfnx/pokedex-base/README.md

 ### `npm start` or `yarn start`

 Runs the app in the development mode.
-Open [http://localhost:9000](http://localhost:9000) to view it in the browser.
+Open [http://localhost:9000](http://localhost:9000) in browser to view the project.

 ### `npm build` or `yarn build`